reactjs/es.react.dev/TRANSLATION.md

 - Leave code blocks untranslated.
 (It is usually OK to translate comments inside them.)
 - Links to references (MDN, wikipedia) should go to the Spanish version.
+- Use "tú" for the 2nd person singular.

 # Common translations